snhmibby/jurjen.dev/content/about/_index.md

 draft: false
 ---

-# About me & this site

 Recently I got fed up with my cranky boss at my old job so I quit.
-Now he can shuffle shit himself (literally - I worked as a stable boy!).

-I have given myself some free months to learn web development so I can hopefully land a cool hipster job in the near future.
+I have given myself some free months to learn web development so I can hopefully land a nice hipster job in the near future.
 This is my first proper self made website other than some crappy HTML pages and bunch of folders or a wiki.